Keyboard shortcuts

 Does not start with Table:.

-§4 Figure captions
+§4 Figure captions and diagrams

-Emphasized paragraph starting with Figure: immediately below an image.
+Captions: an emphasized paragraph starting with Figure: immediately below an image.
 Alternatively, the image alt text is the caption.

 Example 6 — explicit caption: